 Jadav Payeng, the Forest Man of India, does not exactly live in Majuli but his forest is nearby.
 So, it is possible to club a visit with the one to Majuli Island.
 I thought about it but could not manage my schedule properly.
 Nevertheless, the best way is the ask people around Nimatighat.
 The locals should be able to tell you where to find him or how to reach the “Molai Forest“.
 Check the map above, it is mentioned in the bottom.

-My airtel SIM from Delhi had no issues.
+My airtel SIM had no issues.
 It is basically a plain area with no visible obstacles.
 So, I believe most of them will work without any serious issues, at least in the more populated areas near the port.

 Should I take my Old Monk with me?

 I think you should find a shop or two in the island, however, the good news is that there is no need for that.
 In Majuli you must try the homemade rice beer of your Mishing friends.
 One of them just randomly called me while I was cycling through a village and made that proverbially unrefusable offer.

 So, overall, I can say that Majuli is only beginning to realize its tourism potential.
 I could see a lot of foreign tourists cycling around the island.
 I think it can only increase in the future.
 Occasionally, I hear talks about pushing it for a UNESCO Heritage tag for Majuli but so far the efforts have failed.
 Majuli also faces an existential crisis due to rapid erosions caused by the river.
 But, at the same time, the government is planning to build bridges and bring rail network to the island.
 Will that have the same charm as a ferry ride?
 I don’t think so.
 But the locals do deserve better connectivity.